Harry Lapwood: Biography

-In 1990, Lapwood was awarded the New Zealand 1990 Commemoration Medal, and in the 1992 New Year Honours he was appointed an Officer of the Order of the British Empire, for public services.
+In 1977, Lapwood received the Queen Elizabeth II Silver Jubilee Medal, and in 1990, he was awarded the New Zealand 1990 Commemoration Medal.
+In the 1992 New Year Honours, Lapwood was appointed an Officer of the Order of the British Empire, for public services.

 His wife Cath died in 2003.
 Lapwood died on 26 April 2007 after a short illness, and was survived by five daughters.